awgrover/alison-rockers/pi/README.md

 Add:
     @/home/pi/rocker/startup.sh

+## logrotate

+% sudo cp ~/rocker/logrotate-rocker /etc/logrotate.d

+1M, then compress, up to 100 of them.

+Preserved for statistics of "Sit" vs "Stand".

 ## lxpanel

+I kill lxpanel in startup.py.

 lxpanel will periodically go to 100% cpu and stall the system.
 It seems to work to kill lxpanel while running,